2/6 - Patient Care and Support Services In-Person Hiring Event

 This online application will be available in October.

-To be eligible for the Orthopedic Physical Therapist Residency Program you must be:
+To be eligible for the Orthopedic Physical Therapist Residency Program you must:

-• Must obtain NPI number prior to starting the residency program
+• Obtain an NPI number prior to starting the residency program

 New graduates with a demonstrated interest in orthopedic physical therapy are encouraged to apply.